 Sarah Josepha Hale famously campaigned to make Thanksgiving a national holiday, but less well known are her stealth efforts to bring the Christmas tree into American living rooms.

 Puritan New England had in the 17th century banned Christmas – a rowdy celebration quite unlike the family holiday we celebrate today.
 By the Civil War, Christmas started to make a comeback.
 Charles Dickens’ 1843 story A Christmas Carol popularized the idea of a secular holiday that celebrated the Christian values of kindness and generosity.

 Immigration also changed the way Americans viewed Christmas.
-German immigrants especially brought with them their Christmas traditions with them, including the Christmas tree.
+German immigrants especially brought with them their Christmas traditions, including the Christmas tree.

 A German Harvard professor named Herman Bokum published the first known image of a Christmas tree in America.
 In 1836, he published a book called The Stranger’s Gift, illustrated with an image of a mother and small children standing around a tree lit with candles.
 Another German-born Harvard professor, Charles Follen, put up a Christmas tree in his house on Follen Street.

 Sarah Josepha Hale, born in 1788 in Newport, N.H., was in 1848 the editor of Godey’s Lady’s Book, a popular magazine for women published in Philadelphia.
 She published a story that December about the German celebration of Christmas.
 German parents on Christmas Eve led their children into a darkened room to ponder what ‘the little infant Jesus’ brought them.
 Then they took them into a room with a brightly lit Christmas tree with beautiful presents hung from its branches.